grdo9107/msds696/README.md

 #### 3.4 Consolidate Known and xDD Retrieved Publications
 **Script:** `d_compare_consolidate_pubs.py`
-- Read known publications data and xDD publications data as dataframes
+- Read known CDI webpage publication data and xDD publication data as dataframes
 - Parse and normalize xDD dataframe fields
 - Outer-join dataframes on DOI and reorder columns
-- Clean titles and authors entries
+- Clean title and author entries
 - Filter out annual/project/community facilitator reports using regex patterns in titles
-- Write merged dataframe to CSV
+- Write merged dataframe to CSV (includes annual/project/community facilitator reports)
-- Write filtered dataframe to CSV
+- Write filtered dataframe to CSV (doesn't include annual/project/community facilitator reports)
 - **Input:** `data/known_pubs_reports.csv` and `data/xdd_pubs_reports.csv`
 - **Output:** `data/merged_pubs.csv` and `data/merged_pubs_filtered.csv`

 #### 3.5 Matched Projects and Publications Analysis and Table Creation
 **Script and File:** `e_project_publication_match_functions.py` and `e_project_publication_match_analysis.ipynb`
-- Load and join projects, role, and personnel tables via SQL into a dataframe
+- Load and join `projects`, `role`, and `personnel` tables into a dataframe (project)
+- Read the merged/filtered publication data as a dataframe (publication)
-- Clean and align project and publication data
+- Clean and align the project and publication data
 - Assign unique 12 character IDs to publications
-- Compute weighted fuzzy-match score based on lead‐PI presence, author name similarity, keyword hits in the title, and year proximity
+- Compute weighted fuzzy-match score between project and publication dataframes based on lead‐PI presence, author name similarity, keyword hits from the projects in the publication titles, and year proximity
 - Calculate summary statistics for weighted fuzzy-match scores
-- Subset matches by high confidence matches (match_score >= 0.6) and save as CSV
+- Subset matches using high confidence threshold (match_score >= 0.6) and save as CSV
-- Manually check high confidence matches CSV, remove any matches that don't make sense
+- Manually check high confidence matches CSV, remove any matches that don't make sense (publication/project matches where the publication is not clearly an output from the project)
-- Reload cleaned high confidence matches CSV as dataframe
+- Reload refined high confidence matches CSV as dataframe
-- Subset dataframe by outputs (publication data) and related project/publication pairs
+- Subset dataframe by publications and related project/publication matches
-- Create outputs and related tables in database
+- Create `outputs` and `related` tables
-- Bulk upsert outputs data to outputs table (output_id, title, doi, release_year)
+- Bulk upsert outputs data to `outputs` table (output_id, title, doi, release_year)
-- Bulk upsert related data to related table (output_id and project_id)
+- Bulk upsert `related` data to related table (output_id and project_id)
 - **Input:** `data/merged_pubs_filtered.csv`, `projects table`, `role table`, `personnel table`,
 - **Intermediate Output:** `data/high_confidence_proj_pub_matches.csv`
 - **Output:** `outputs table` and `related table`

 ## Key Features

-### Web Scraping and Data Extraction
+### Multi-source Data Extraction and Web Scraping
-- **Multi-source Data**: Combines ORCID API and xDD API with web scraping for comprehensive data collection
+- **Multi-source Data**: Combines ORCID API and xDD API with web scraping for comprehensive data collection.
-- **Structured Content Extraction**: Automatically identifies and extracts key sections (title, description, contacts, etc.)
+- **Structured Content Extraction**: Automatically identifies and extracts key sections (title, description, contacts, etc.) from CDI project and publication webpages.
-- **Error Handling**: Logs failed attempts and continues processing
-- **Selenium Integration**: Uses Chrome WebDriver for dynamic content extraction
+- **Error Handling**: Logs scraped webpages in sitemap and pickle file in case scraping is interrupted.
+If interrupted and scraper needs to be reran, it starts from that last webpage it left off on.

-### Identity and Provenance
+### Data Standardization and Identifier Assignment
-- **UUID Assignment**: Generates unique 12-character identifiers for distinct entities, ensuring reliable joins and deduplication.
+- **Unique Identifier Assignment**: Generates unique 12-character identifiers for distinct entities, ensuring reliable joins and deduplication.
 - **Column Renaming**: Renames author and metadata columns to generic field names (person, pub_authors) for uniform downstream processing.

-### Project/Publication Match Filtering, Scoring, and Reporting
+### Project and Publication Matching, Filtering, Scoring, and Reporting
-- **Year-Window Filtering**: Selects publications within a tolerance window around each project’s start year to focus on relevant outputs.
+- **Year-Window Filtering**: Selects publications within a tolerance window around each project’s start year to focus on relevant project outputs.
-- **Fuzzy Author Matching**: Applies rapid fuzz token_sort_ratio with lead-PI enforcement to quantify author overlap and ensure key contributors are present as publication authors.
+- **Fuzzy Author Matching**: Applies rapid fuzz token_sort_ratio with lead-PI enforcement (lead PIs name must be included in the publication author list) to quantify author overlap between projects and publications.
 - **Keyword-in-Title Matching**: Uses rapid fuzz partial_ratio to score the presence of project keywords in publication titles.
-- **Statistical Summarization**: Calculates mean, median, mode, minimum, and maximum of match scores for quick performance insights.
+- **Statistical Summarization**: Calculates mean, median, mode, minimum, and maximum of match scores for performance insights.
-- **Weighted Scoring Engine**: Combines normalized year proximity, author similarity, and keyword hits into a single match score with adjustable weights and thresholds.
+- **Weighted Scoring Engine**: Combines normalized year proximity, author similarity, and keyword hits into a single match score for each project/publication match with adjustable weights and thresholds to compile high confidence matches.

-### SQL-Based Table Creation, Data Upsert, and Data Ingest
+### SQL-Based Table Creation, Data Ingest and Upsert
-- **Automated Outputs Table Creation**: Creates tables in Postgres database, ensuring reproducible persistence of results.
+- **Automated Table Creation**: Creates tables in Postgres database.
-- **PostgreSQL Integration**: Uses psycopg2 with context-managed cursors for efficient querying and joins across tables.
+- **PostgreSQL Integration**: Uses `psycopg2` Python module with context-managed cursors for efficient querying and joins across tables.

 ## Configuration

 ### Data Retrieval Settings
-- **Web Scraping**: Selenium Chrome WebDriver set to avoid rate limit errors using page load delays and human like waits (3-7 seconds between page visits).
+- **Web Scraping**: Selenium Chrome WebDriver set to avoid rate limit errors using page load delays and "human like" waits (3-7 seconds between page visits).
-- **xDD API**: Search term “community for data integration”, minimum publication date set to 2009-01, filter by presence of “USGS”, result limit set to 1000 snippets
+- **xDD API**: Search term “community for data integration”, minimum publication date set to 2013-01, filter by presence of “USGS”, result limit set to 1000 snippets.
-- **ORCID API**: Search by given‐names (first) and family‐name (last), set max results per query to 4, and set rate limit to 1 second pause between calls.
+- **ORCID API**: Search by given‐name (first) and family‐name (last), set max results per query to 5, and set rate limit to 1 second pause between calls.

 ### Data Cleaning and Extraction
-- **Project Descriptions**: Truncate at firs instances of “Principal” in description and collapse all newlines to single spaces then trim.
+- **Project Descriptions**: Truncate at first instances of “Principal” in description and collapse all newlines to single spaces, then trim.
-- **Keyword Extraction**: KeyBERT (all-MiniLM-L6-v2) for identify top 5 unigram keywords from descriptions
+- **Keyword Extraction**: KeyBERT model (all-MiniLM-L6-v2) for identify top 5 single keywords from descriptions
 - **Personnel Parsing**: Regex to identify "Principal Investigator", "Co-Investigator(s)", "Cooperator/Partner" instances in descriptions.
-Clean name labels used to remove “PhD”, “Contractor”, “Former Employee”, stray punctuation.
+Remove non-essential titles or labels (i.e., “PhD”, “Contractor”, “Former Employee”)from names along with stray punctuation.

 ### Matching and Scoring
-- **Year Window**: Publications released >=4 years around each project’s start.
+- **Year Window**: Publications published up to 4 years after each project’s start.
-- **Author Matching**: Fuzzy match threshold set to 70% (token_sort_ratio) and enforced presence of the lead PI name in the publication author list.
+- **Author Matching**: Fuzzy match threshold set to 87% (token_sort_ratio) and enforced presence of the lead PI name in the publication author list.
-- **Keyword Matching**: Fuzzy match threshold for project keywords in publication titles set to 70% (partial_ratio)
+- **Keyword Matching**: Fuzzy match threshold for project keywords in publication titles set to 75% (partial_ratio)
-- **Score Weights**: Year proximity weight set to 0.4, author overlap weight set to 0.2, and keyword hits weight set to 0.4.
+- **Score Weights**: Year proximity weight set to 0.4, author overlap weight set to 0.2, and keyword hits weight set to 0.4 to standardize scores.

 ### Database Connection
-- **Environment Variable**: DATABASE_DSN in .env
+- **Environment Variable**: DATABASE_DSN in .env.
-- **Auto-Created Tables**: Outputs and related tables creation
+- **Auto-Created Tables**: `outputs` and `related` tables creation (`personnel`, `projects`, and `role` tables created in database using SQL).
-- **Upsert Method**: Bulk inserts/updates via psycopg2’s execute_values
+- **Upsert Method**: Bulk load, join, insert, and upsert of tables and data using psycopg2’s execute_values.

 ## Output Files
 | File Path | Description | Component |